 6.1 What happens if staff continue to strike even though the unions have agreed a derogated safe staffing level?
-New - added 23.12.22

 The derogations which are agreed between the unions and employers are an informal agreement and are not legally enforceable and so do not themselves place any legal obligation on staff to work or not to work during a strike.